Please review our May 2020 Social Gathering Guidelines as some things have temporarily changed or been suspended.

 Is there fire and brimstone?
 You bet!
 Do you have to worry about it?
 Not if you know Jesus Christ as your Redeemer, Father and Friend.

 Stop fighting the fire and brimstone war and run into the arms of Jesus.
-You’ll be glad you did! -Minister Jeanine
+You’ll be glad you did! -Pastor Jeanine

 I feel like churches are always begging for money.
 Why is that?

 So, let’s just get it out of the way up front.
 No, Fields of Grace does not pass an offering plate, but we do welcome God’s cheerful givers.
-We simply place a donation box on our back table and allow you to anonymously give as the Lord leads.
+We simply place a donation box on our back table as well as provide for regular, scheduled online giving.
+We trust that you will give freely and generously as the Lord leads.
 Giving is between you and your Lord.

 Money is such a peculiar thing.
 If we don’t have it, we want it.
 If we do have it, we want just a little bit more.
 Let’s face it, money gives us choices and options.
 If you have money, you can buy food.
 If you don’t, you will go hungry and possibly starve.
 Money allows us to have many things in life: Internet, smart phones, computers, a car, purchase fuel, pay utilities, a mortgage, insurance; the list just goes on.
 But money cannot buy you peace, calm assurance, or joy.